Discover the Rockies: A Unique Local Soundscape

 The draw to the Canadian Rockies comes from its dramatic natural landscapes — the same thing that made the area impassable until the construction of the Trans-Canada Railroad in the late 1800s.
 Traveling this historic route is still the best way to experience the Rockies, and trains, both passenger and freight are a regular site — and sound — in Banff and Jasper.

 My trip ends with a breathtaking journey on the Rocky Mountaineer's Goldrush to Rainforest Route, from Jasper to Vancouver.
-Standing out on the observation deck, the rythmic clack of the train's wheels passing over the rail joints creates a restful soundtrack to the iconic scenery passing by.
+Standing out on the observation deck, the rythmic thrum of the wheels passing over the rail joints creates a soothing soundtrack to the iconic scenery passing by.

 About the author: Athena McKenzie is the Content Manager at Fresh Tracks Canada.
 An experienced lifestyle journalist, she has written about travel, design, arts and entertainment.
 Her work has appeared in The Globe and Mail, Toronto Star, Zoomer Magazine, Elle Canada and...
 Read more